mhmdrdwn/biosim_inf200/doc/index.rst

 The Ecosystem
 --------------
-Rossum island cosists of several different landscapes which are as
+Rossum island consists of several different landscapes which are as
 follows:

 * **Jungle**: provides large amount of fodder even under intense grazing.
 * **Savannah**: provides a limited amount of fodder.
 * **Desert**: does not provide fodder for herbivores.
 * **Mountain**: is impassable for animals.
-* **Ocean**: like mountains is impassable for animal.
+* **Ocean**: like mountains, is impassable for animals.
 Also, the edges of the island are surrounded by ocean.

-In addition, on the island two species of animal live:
+In addition, on the island two species of animals live:

 * **Herbivores**: depend on a good supply of fodder to survive and reproduce.
 * **Carnivores**: depend on the availability of prey.
-They are more more mobile than herbivores.

 Simulation
 ----------